Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups

-\subsect{Non-commutative spaces of worldlines}
+\subsection{Non-commutative spaces of worldlines}

-Likewise an insight into the non-commutative (A)dS and Minkwoskian spaces of time-like lines can be performed by starting with the Poisson--Lie brackets (\ref{gd}) among space $\>x$ and boost ${ \boldsymbol{ \xi}}$ group coordinates.
+Likewise, a first insight into the non-commutative (A)dS and Minkowskian spaces of time-like lines can be performed by starting with the Poisson--Lie brackets (\ref{gd}) among space $\>x$ and boost ${ \boldsymbol{ \xi}}$ group coordinates.

 Let us consider firstly the quantum Poincar\'e group with $\k=0$.
 In this case, the expressions (\ref{gd}) are rather simplified.
-Their corresponding quantum deformation reads \be
+Their corresponding quantum deformation reads

-\ee which determine the complete (in all orders in $z$, $\hat \>x$ and $\hat{ \boldsymbol{ \xi}}$) non-commutative Minkowskian space of worldlines ${\bf LM}_z^{2\times 2}$.
-Hence the commutativity of the relations $[\hat x_i,\hat \xi_j]$ is lost.
+which determine the complete (in all orders in $z$, $\hat \>x$ and $\hat{ \boldsymbol{ \xi}}$) non-commutative Minkowskian space of worldlines ${\bf LM}_z^{2\times 2}$.
+Hence the commutativity of the first-order relations $[\hat x_i,\hat \xi_j]$ is lost (see (\ref{ed})).
 It is worth mentioning that $[\hat \xi_1, \hat \xi_2 ]=0$ ensures the self-consistency of the remaining commutators as no ordering problems appear.
 Moreover, this condition means that the 2D velocity space remains non-deformed (commutative).